The University of Illinois System is among the top teaching and

-- Accountability- We take responsibility for our individual works as well as the management and stewardship of the University information resources and other assets entrusted to our care.
+- Accountability- We take responsibility for our individual works as well as the management and stewardship of the U of I System information resources and other assets entrusted to our care.

 - Adaptability- We thoughtfully engage in and support change through process improvement, technology, and customer needs.